Adolis García Player Props: Rangers vs. White Sox

 Adolis García At The Plate

-- Among the qualified hitters in MLB play, his batting average ranks 75th, his on-base percentage ranks 81st, and he is 43rd in the league in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 74th, his on-base percentage ranks 80th, and he is 42nd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.